Who collects taxes in the UK?

 Some taxes are easier to devolve than others.
 The easiest to devolve are those relating to land or property, where it is easy to attribute revenue to a certain part of the UK, and difficult for taxpayers to move their assets to avoid paying taxes.
 This is one reason tax devolution in Scotland and Wales started with stamp duty land tax and landfill tax.

 Of the larger taxes, devolution of income tax was judged the best candidate for devolution.
 This was partly because of its high visibility, which makes it a good tax for enhancing devolved accountability.
-The devolution of other major taxes was ruled out for practical, legal or economic reasons:
+The devolution of other major taxes was ruled out for practical, legal or economic reasons, including:

 - It would be complicated to break up the UK-wide system for national insurance.

-- Devolving corporation tax could create unwelcome tax competition between different parts of the UK (as noted, it was proposed in Northern Ireland specifically to allow Belfast to compete more effectively with the Republic of Ireland).
+- Devolving corporation tax to Scotland or Wales could create unwelcome tax competition between different parts of the UK (although, as noted, it was proposed in Northern Ireland specifically to allow the north to compete with the Republic of Ireland).

-- EU laws mean that the same VAT rates must apply across the UK.
-In principle, VAT could be a candidate for devolution now the UK has left the EU, but this would run counter to the UK Government’s commitment to preserving the UK single market and avoiding new barriers for business.
+- EU laws meant that the same VAT rates had to apply across the UK.
+In principle, VAT could be a candidate for devolution now the UK has left the EU, but this would run counter to the UK government’s commitment to preserving the UK internal market and avoiding new barriers for business.

-Since 1999, tax capacity in Wales and Northern Ireland has been significantly lower than in England, while that of Scotland has been more volatile, principally due to fluctuating offshore oil and gas revenue.
+Since 1999, tax revenue in Wales and Northern Ireland has been significantly lower than in England, while that of Scotland has been more volatile, principally due to fluctuating offshore oil and gas revenue.

 There is also significant variation across the UK for individual taxes.
-Revenue varies more for income tax, which is being devolved, than for VAT and National Insurance, which are not.
+Revenue varies more for income tax, which has been partially devolved, than for VAT and national insurance, which have not.
 The greater proportion of higher rate taxpayers in England is one reason why this gap has widened in recent years.
-Corporation tax receipts have also shown huge volatility in Scotland due to rising and falling revenue from off-shore oil and gas.
+Corporation tax receipts have also shown huge volatility in Scotland due to rising and falling revenue from offshore oil and gas.